joao-vitor-sr/ctx/README.md

 ## Install

-If on `linux` and installed using make, run `sudo make uninstall-old` first
+If on `linux` and installed using make, run `sudo make uninstall` first

 1. Run the following commands